 Print Marketing Trends in 2021

-As you may have guessed, we can’t predict all of what 2021 has in store for us (especially if it’s anything like 2020!), but we can tell you some of the upcoming marketing and advertising trends for 2021 to help you make the most of your 2021 marketing plans and budget.
+As you may have guessed, we can’t predict all of what 2021 has in store for us (especially if it’s anything like 2020!), but we can tell you some of the upcoming print marketing trends and advertising trends for 2021.
+This will help you make the most of your 2021 marketing plans and budget.

 TOP TRENDS WE SEE FOR 2021

 1. User Generated Content.
 This content is one of the most authentic forms of digital word-of-mouth marketing available to companies of all sizes.
 This content makes users more secure in their loyalty to your brand and company while supporting your business by actively promoting you at the same time.

 2. Branded Content.
-This is an approximate opposite to the above.
-It’s content that has been specifically created with your brand vision in mind to deliver high-quality materials such as ads, videos, social media and more.
+This is the approximate opposite of the above.
+High-quality materials are delivered as content created with your brand vision in mind.
+These materials include ads, videos, social media, and more.
 This type of content is often made in-house.

 PRINTING in 2021

 Print media will be holding its ground for 2021.
 This type of media separates you from the crowd.
 With the sheer volume of information given to customers at the digital level, print materials will set you apart.
-Your pieces will be seen more as they’re not ignored or deleted as we so often do in the digital world.
+Your audience will see your pieces more as they’re not ignored or deleted the way they are when digital.

-Print advertising also provides a broader customer experience – this allows for a deeper level of engagement than that of digital materials.
-Printed pieces can be taken with you and are tangible where digital formats are fleeting.
-For example, if a potential customer has a brochure in their hand they can see the beauty and color of the ad, but they can also feel the texture and smell the ink, experiencing something that’s separated from the digital realm.
+Print advertising also provides a broader customer experience.
+This allows for a deeper level of engagement than digital materials.
+Printed pieces are tangible whereas digital formats are fleeting.
+For example, if a potential customer has a brochure in their hand, they can see the beauty and color of the ad, but they can also feel the texture and smell the ink, experiencing something that’s separated from the digital realm.